 Thanks to CS Recycling for supporting this project and installation.

 Thanks also to Maria Macc, Caroline Fawcett and Juana Flores Vegas for their motivation and help throughout this project.

-A pilgrimage to the major Amazon warehouses in the UK.
+A pilgrimage to Amazon warehouses in the UK.
 I cycled a total of 2367 miles from 25th June to 29th September 2018, visiting Amazon warehouses at Bristol, Swansea, Tilbury, Hemel Hempstead, Dunstable, Milton Keynes, Daventry, Coventry, Rugby, Peterborough, Coalville, Doncaster, Dunfermline, Gourouck, Bolton, Altrincham and Warrington.

 A journey on board the cargo ship Kerguelen.
 I sailed from Southampton UK on 14th November arriving in Port Klang Malaysia on the 11th December 2018.
 The ship passed through the Channel, North Atlantic, Mediterranean Sea, Suez Canal, Red Sea, Gulf of Aden, Arabian Sea, Persian Gulf, Laccadive Sea, Bay of Bengal and Malacca Strait.

+Cosmic Perspectives – exhibition at Ugly Duck, London, UK, 25th – 27th May 2018.
 The installation included a list of everything I own handwritten in ink on brown paper inherited from my father; a bicycle, camping equipment, tools and spare parts, all-weather clothing, notepad, pen, camera, and a net.

 - BBC Radio 4 – All in the Mind Claudia Hammond, Professor Bruce Hood and artist Hannah Scott discuss the need for possessions

 - Wilderness Art Collective Meet The Artist – Hannah Scott